SLAM (Simultaneous Localization and Mapping)

 Light detection and ranging (lidar) is a method that primarily uses a laser sensor (or distance sensor).

-Compared to cameras, ToF, and other sensors, lasers are significantly more precise, and are used for applications with high-speed moving vehicles such as self-driving cars and drones.
+Compared to cameras, ToF, and other sensors, lasers are significantly more precise and are used for applications with high-speed moving vehicles such as self-driving cars and drones.
 The output values from laser sensors are generally 2D (x, y) or 3D (x, y, z) point cloud data.
-The laser sensor point cloud provides high-precision distance measurements, and works very effectively for map construction with SLAM.
-Generally, movement is estimated sequentially by matching the point clouds.
+The laser sensor point cloud provides high-precision distance measurements and works effectively for map construction with SLAM algorithms.
+Movement is estimated sequentially registering the point clouds.
 The calculated movement (traveled distance) is used for localizing the vehicle.
-For lidar point cloud matching, registration algorithms such as iterative closest point (ICP) and normal distributions transform (NDT) algorithms are used.
-2D or 3D point cloud maps can be represented as a grid map or voxel map.
+To estimate the relative transformation between the point clouds, you can use registration algorithms such as iterative closest point (ICP) and normal distributions transform (NDT).
+Alternatively, you can use a feature-based approach such as Lidar Odometry and Mapping (LOAM) or Fast Global Registration (FGR), based on FPFH features.
+2D or 3D point cloud maps can be represented as grid maps or voxel maps.

-On the other hand, point clouds are not as finely detailed as images in terms of density and do not always provide sufficient features for matching.
-For example, in places where there are few obstacles, it is difficult to align the point clouds and this may result in losing track of the vehicle location.
-In addition, point cloud matching generally requires high processing power, so it is necessary to optimize the processes to improve speed.
-Due to these challenges, localization for autonomous vehicles may involve fusing other measurement results such as wheel odometry, global navigation satellite system (GNSS), and IMU data.
-For applications such as warehouse robots, 2D lidar SLAM is commonly used, whereas SLAM using 3-D lidar point clouds can be used for UAVs and automated driving.
+Due to these challenges, localization for autonomous vehicles may involve fusing other measurements such as wheel odometry, global navigation satellite system (GNSS), and IMU data.
+For applications such as warehouse robots, 2D lidar SLAM is commonly used, whereas SLAM using 3D point clouds is commonly used for UAVs and automated driving.

 SLAM with 2D LiDAR